Theano2247/NFTs/README.md

-This is a repository for NFT analysis on colab notebooks.
+**This is a repository for NFT analysis on colab notebooks.**

 - OS_NFTs.ipynb focuses on trait analysis for OpenSea ETH Profile NFTs
 - Solana_NFTs.ipynb focuses on price/holder statistics for MagicEden Solana NFTs

+These notbooks consist of ETL processing and data visualization.